 This popular variation on meatballs serves well as an appetizer or as a part of a holiday brunch.
 Allrecipes home cook REIFF73 offers this helpful tip: "My only advice is to grate your own cheese.
 Companies add starch to pre-grated cheese so it stays separated and looks pretty.
 That added starch will hinder juicy & moist sausage balls."

-You can adjust the sugar and spice in this recipe so the crunchy nuts turn out just the way you like them.
+You can adjust the sugar, cumin, and cayenne pepper in this recipe so the crunchy nuts turn out just the way you like them.
 An important tip from reviewers: To prevent the coated nuts from forming a solid mass as they cool, spread them out on parchment paper instead of aluminum foil.